 - Have a plan to locate, communicate with, and organize your teams.

-- Develop a facilities recovery plan including alternate care sites.
+- Develop a facilities recovery plan, including alternate care sites.

 - Prepare a patient evacuation plan.